ap0llo/utilities/docs/api/Grynwald/Utilities/Text/StringBuilderExtensions/Methods/AppendJoin.md

 ### Remarks

-AppendJoin() was added to StringBuilder in .NET Core 2.0.
-This             extension method makes it available on earlier versions and to projects             targeting .NET Standard or .NET Framework.
+AppendJoin() was added to StringBuilder in .NET Core 2.0 \/ .NET Standard 2.1.
+This extension method makes it available on earlier versions and to projects targeting .NET Standard 2.0 or .NET Framework.

-This method is excluded from the reference assembly for .NET Core 2.0 so projects targeting this will use the built\-in method.
+This method is excluded from the reference assembly for .NET Core 2.0 and .NET Standard 2.1 so projects targeting this will use the built\-in method.

 ### Returns